Barbara Masekela: Political career

 After being away from South Africa for 22 years, Masekela still kept up with and supported her country through the newspapers where African National Congress (ANC) issues were appearing in the headlines almost every day.
 From the media, Masekela learned about their push for the economic sanctions that would weaken the South African government, and their ever-strengthening ties with the Scandinavian countries, all of which had long been associated with human rights issues.
 It was noted that Zimbabwe and Mozambique gained independence and were fighting the apartheid system along with South Africa.
 It was then, in the early 1980s that Masekela joined the anti-apartheid movement and gave speeches and demonstrations in America, giving her the reputation of being a serious activist.
 In August 1982 Masekela made her trip back to Lusaka, Zambia, where she worked as administrative secretary for the ANC on a full-time basis.
-After only working for the ANC for a year, she was asked to head the ANC’s Department of Arts and Culture, which she accepted.
+After only working for the ANC for a year, she was asked to head the ANC’s Department of Arts and Culture, which role she accepted.

 In 1990, shortly after his release from his 27-year prison term, Nelson Mandela came to the United States and to India to thank everyone who had helped him and the ANC.
 Masekela was asked to accompany him, to handle arrangements and scheduling, and also to help raise funds and support from students and politicians for the organization in the multiracial, democratic elections that almost certainly lay ahead.
 Streamlined and efficient, she impressed Mandela so much that he asked her to become the head of staff in his office.
 In the same year, Masekela gave a speech that made clear the relationship she always claimed between art and the culture of any society, that art in any form expressed the long-term values of a society, whether political, legal, or social.

 She served the South African government at the highest level when, after his inauguration as President, at which she presided, Mandela appointed her the first new South African Ambassador to France and UNESCO in 1995.
-Subsequently, on 8 September 2003, President Mbeki appointed her South Africa's ambassador to the United States.
+Subsequently, on 8 September 2003, President Thabo Mbeki appointed her South Africa's ambassador to the United States.
 Between ambassadorial appointments, she served as an executive director for public and corporate affairs for De Beer Consolidated Mines.
 She served as a trustee of the Nelson Mandela Children's Fund and the Nelson Mandela Foundation.
 Masekela also held various executive and non-executive directorships, including director of the Standard Bank of South Africa, the South African Broadcasting Corporation and the International Marketing Council.
 She was latterly chair of the board of the National State Theatre.